Ada-Developers-Academy/core-unit-3/problem-set-tool-library/problem-set-tool-library-wave-2.md

 - The `Tool` class has a method named `getAvailableQuantity`
 - The `Tool` class has a method named `summarize`

+Consider the implementations of these methods and how they're related.
+Write pseudocode if needed.

+In 2-5 sentences, describe the relationships between `summarizeLibrary`, `getAvailableQuantity`, and `summarize`.

 ##### !end-question
 ### !end-challenge
 <!-- prettier-ignore-end -->